zenml-io/zenml/docs/book/developer-guide/repo-and-config.md

     print(stack.metadata_store.uri)
     ```

-* register and set a new stack
+* register and set a new Stack

     ```python
     from zenml.repository import Repository